48 hours of outback adventure in Charleville

 8pm: Aim for the stars

-Charleville Cosmos Centre is an astronomer’s dream and every night the roof rolls back to expose three Meade telescopes, which can spot a globular cluster light-years away.
+Charleville Cosmos Centre is an astronomer’s dream and every night the roof rolls back to expose three Meade telescopes, which can spot a globular cluster light-year away.

 The sky-guides explain what you can see – a scattering of planets, open clusters, globular clusters and coloured stars.
 Even with the naked eye, prepare to be blown away by the brightness of the night sky.